Jan961/2095736w/README.md

-It is important to note that the python interpreter for the project must use **Python version 3.10** as some packages used are not compatible with other versions.
+It is important to note that the python interpreter for the project must use **Python version 3.10** as some dependencies are not compatible with other versions.

 The project contains 3 example scripts - each in duplicate as python file and a jupyter notebook file.